Professional Development Opportunities

-Versatile PhD is sponsored by the Office of Graduate & Professional Studies and the Career Center of Texas A&M University, and as a student, you are granted access to all premium content.
+Versatile PhD is sponsored by the Graduate and Professional School and the Career Center of Texas A&M University, and as a student, you are granted access to all premium content.
 For more information and to sign up, click here.
 Enter your NetId and password to create your VPhD account.

 With your Texas A&M netID you get access to video professional development training with Lynda.com from LinkedIn.
 This includes more than 120,000 video tutorials from world-class experts and new courses are added every week.
 You can access Lynda.com from your Howdy portal or here https://lynda.tamu.edu/.

 The PD Portal is a tool connecting students with professional development activities and resources at the department, college, or university level.
 Students can use the Professional Development Portal to search for opportunities by professional development skill area, college or academic unit, target audience or any combination of the three.